AdaSwarm/AdaSwarm/README.md

 M.  Welling  and  Y.  W.  Teh,  “Bayesian  learning  via  stochastic  gradientlangevin dynamics,”In Proceedings of the 28th International Conferenceon Machine Learning, p.
 681–688, 2011.

 <a id="3">[3]</a>
-S.  Yokoi  and  I.  Sato,  “Bayesian  interpretation  of  sgd  as  ito  process,”ArXiv, vol. abs/1911.09011, 201.
+S.  Yokoi  and  I.  Sato,  “Bayesian  interpretation  of  SGD  as  Ito  process,”ArXiv, vol. abs/1911.09011, 201.

 <a id="3">[4]</a>
 J.  Spall, Introduction  to  stochastic  search  and  optimization.Wiley-Interscience, 2003